Uberi/University-Notes/PHIL350/PHIL350.md

 **Anti-intellectualism** is the opposite view - that **knowing-how and knowing-that are distinct types of knowledge**.
 One knows how to X if and only if they possess a certain ability to X.

-Additionally, anti-intellectualism says that ability is necessary for know-how, while praxism says that ability is sufficient for know-how.
+Additionally, anti-intellectualism says that ability is necessary for know-how (if you know it, then you can do it), while praxism says that ability is sufficient for know-how (if you can do it, then you know it).

 The argument for this, presented by Ryle, is that knowing how requires us to contemplate a proposition, which requires us to know how to contemplate propositions, which requires knowing how to contemplate that proposition, and so on, ad infinitum.